Wednesday, June 26, 2024

 DePaul President Robert Manuel had noted in an earlier statement that he hoped for a “timely resolution” to the encampment, but critics were doubting his sincerity, and now especially, in light of the police raid on the encampment.

-He had noted that he added a stronger police presence due to clashes between pro Israel counter protesters and said, “It was evident that the protest had become a magnet for others outside our community with nefarious intent.”
+He added a stronger police presence due to clashes between pro Israel counter protesters and said, “It was evident that the protest had become a magnet for others outside our community with nefarious intent.”

-It should be noted that DePaul's campus, much like that of Columbia In New York City, sits in an open community with easy public access.
+It should also be said that DePaul's campus, much like that of Columbia In New York City, sits in an open community with easy public access.

 The Sun Times added that “During a news conference at DePaul, Chicago Police Patrol Chief Jon Hein told reporters that officers “assisted in the removal of the encampment” at the university’s request, "and the protestors departed quietly, and without incident.